 The EFSF initially used a simple back-to-back funding strategy.
 In November 2011, however, it adopted a diversified funding strategy using a liquidity buffer as a key component.
 As part of this strategy, the EFSF introduced a short-term bill programme.
+From the end of 2011 through January 2013, it held regular auctions of 3- and 6-month bills.

-One consequence of the diversified funding strategy was that funds raised were no longer attributed to a particular country.
+One consequence of the diversified funding strategy is that funds raised were no longer attributed to a particular country.
 The funds were pooled and then disbursed to programme countries upon request.
-In 2018, the EFSF's strategy was to focus on standard benchmark issues.
-The EFSF responded to investors' demand with flexibility, conducting special transactions such as the €3.5 billion 31-year bond, the two 26-year bond transactions of €1.5 billion and €2.0 billion and the two 39-year bond transactions of €1.5 billion and €1.0 billion.
+In 2019, the EFSF's strategy was to focus on standards benchmark and tap issues.
+The EFSF responded to investors' demand with flexibility, conducting special transactions such as the tap of €1.5 billion 26-year bond, the €3 billion 16-year bond and the tap of €1 billion 35-year bond.
 The year was characterised by declining yields and narrowing spreads.

-As of 31 December 2018, the EFSF as an issuer had been assigned an AA rating by Standard & Poor's, an Aa1 rating by Moody's and an AAA by Fitch Ratings.
-All three major credit rating agencies also gave the EFSF the highest possible short-term rating - Standard & Poor's (A1+); Moody's (P-1) and Fitch Ratings (F1+).
+As of 31 December 2019, the EFSF as an issuer had been assigned an AA rating by Standard & Poor's, an Aa1 rating by Moody's and an AAA by Fitch Ratings.
+All three major credit rating agencies also gave the EFSF the highest possible short-term rating - Standard and Poor's (A1+); Moody's (P-1) and Fitch Ratings (F1+).